Kirk-Esterline/NASA-API-Projects/README.md

 ### Prerequisites

-There are no heavy prerequisites at this time.
-A modern browser and a text editor are all that you need to run this program locally.
+Node and Express will need to be installed to run this project locally.
+Additionally a modern browser and a text editor are all that you need to run this program locally.

 <!-- * npm
   ```sh